nihalahmed/GameCenterManager/README.md

 1. Add the `GameKit` and `SystemConfiguration` frameworks to your Xcode project
 2. Add the following classes (can be found in the *GC Manager* folder) to your Xcode project (make sure to select Copy Items in the dialog):
-     -  GameCenterManager (GameCenterManager-Mac on OS X)
+     -  GameCenterManager
      -  Reachability
      -  NSDataAES256
-3. Open the `GameCenterManager.h` (`GameCenterManager-Mac.h` on OS X) file and change the `kGameCenterManagerKey` constant to the secret key you want to use for encryption/decryption
+3. Open the `GameCenterManager.h` file and change the `kGameCenterManagerKey` constant to the secret key you want to use for encryption / decryption
-4. Import the `GameCenterManager.h` file (`GameCenterManager-Mac.h` on OS X)
+4. Import the `GameCenterManager.h` file
-5. Initialize GameCenter Manager and begin Syncing by using the following method call  (preferrably in your `appDidFinishLaunching` method of your AppDelegate):
+5. Initialize GameCenter Manager and begin Syncing by using the following method call:

         [[GameCenterManager sharedManager] initGameCenter];